ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 ### Step 1: Activate model risk management features

-As part of the closed beta cohort, you can activate the model risk management beta features on IBM Watson OpenScale.
+As part of the closed beta cohort, you can activate the model risk management beta features on IBM Watson OpenScal5.
 To work with IBM Watson OpenScale, you must already have an IBM Cloud instance and you must have provisioned an IBM Watson OpenScale instance.

 1. Launch Watson OpenScale.

-   a.
-From the IBM Cloud Dashboard, click Services.
+   1. From the IBM Cloud Dashboard, click Services.
-   b.
-Click Watson OpenScale
+   2. Click Watson OpenScale
-   c.
-Click the Launch Application button.
+   3. Click the Launch Application button.

 2. When prompted about running automatic setup, click the No thanks button.
 3. From the Insights dashboard, click the Beta features button.

-Ensure that whenever you work inside IBM OpenPages that your profile indicates that you are integrating your work with OpenScale.
-Also, be sure to select the option Monitored with Watson OpenScale when creating your model record.
+Ensure that whenever you work inside IBM OpenPages that your profile indicates that you are integrating your work with OpenScal5.
+Also, be sure to select the option Monitored with Watson OpenScale when creating your model recor4.
 {: note}

 ### Step 2: Perform analysis in Watson OpenScale

-After you run the set-up notebook and activate the MRM beta features, you can both see and compare the sample evaluations in Watson OpenScale.
+After you run the set-up notebook and activate the MRM beta features, you can both see and compare the sample evaluations in Watson OpenScal5.
 There is a downloadable report, the Model Summary Report, that includes all the quality measures, fairness measures, and drift magnitude.

 1. From the Insights dashboard, click the model deployment tile
 2. From the Actions drop-down box, click one of the following analysis options:

-   a.
-Past evaluations: Lists all the previous versions of the evaluation.
+   1. Past evaluations: Lists all the previous versions of the evaluation.
-   b.
-Compare: Compare any of the models, but especially versions of the same model, for best performance.
+   2. Compare: Compare any of the models, but especially versions of the same model, for best performance.
-   c.
-Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they were.
+   3. Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they wer5.
-   d.
-Send to OpenPages now: Sends all the metrics to the OpenPages model record that you associated to the OpenScale model deployment.
+   4. Send to OpenPages now: Sends all the metrics to the OpenPages model record that you associated to the OpenScale model deployment.
 In OpenPages, the metrics are listed in the graphical flow diagram and are clickable so that you can drill down into each metric.

 ## Work in OpenPages